xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 > Notes
 >
->* One Node-locked license can be assigned to one physical machine ID only.
+>* One Node-locked license is assigned to only one virtual machine with fixed machine ID or one physical machine.
+This license type is linked to a single machine ID and for one execution session only.
->* One Floating license can be assigned to up to three dynamic machine IDs but cannot be used on all machines simultaneously.
+>
+>* One Floating license is assigned to one execution session.
+This license type can be shared across multiple accounts (maximum of three accounts at a time).

 If the number of machines on which you're using Katalon Studio exceeds the number of licenses that you purchased, you have two options:

-* Subscribe to more licenses to cover more machines.
+* Subscribe to more licenses to cover more machines and execution sessions.
 * Remove the machines.

    Follow these steps to remove a registered machine ID.